 - What is the cost of seaplane transfer in Maldives?
 The price is not cheap.
 The Maldives seaplane transfer cost should be considered when looking at your total Maldives trip cost.
 The seaplane Maldives price can add at least another $200-300 per person.

-Pin It!!
-Maldives Travel Guide – How to Travel to the Maldives
+Pin It For Later!!
+Maldives Travel Blog – How to Get to the Maldives

 Check out our YouTube video of what it’s like to stay in an overwater villa in the Maldives!